Welcome! This page will help you get started finding the right snow blower for you.

-Gas powered single stage snow throwers will easily move up to 6 inches of snow and throw it 15 feet or so.
+Gas powered single stage snow throwers will easily move up to 6 inches of snow and throw it 15-20 feet.
 A few will clear up to 9-12 inches and throw the snow farther than 20 feet.

 Electric and Cordless single stage snow throwers work well for small areas, steps, patios and decks.

 Find all the single stage reviews here: Single Stage Snow Blower Reviews